Configure Allure Report 3

 Available Official Plugins:

-awesome- Modern UI (recommended)classic- Classic/Allure 2-style UIallure2- Allure 2 compatibilitydashboard- Dashboard view with chartslog- Console log outputcsv- CSV exportslack- Slack integrationtestplan- Test plan generationjira- Jira integration
+awesome- Modern UI (recommended)classic- Classic-style UIallure2- Allure 2-style UIdashboard- Dashboard view with chartslog- Console log outputcsv- CSV exportslack- Slack integrationtestplan- Test plan generationjira- Jira integration

 You can find the official plugins code in the Allure 3 repository.